 Mainframe Security: Part 3 - Where is all your sensitive data?

 One vulnerability I see a lot are copies of sensitive data outside of the production environment.
 This sensitive data, if disclosed, can.

 How can a system accurately determine whether access to data should be allowed when it is not certain who the user is?
 We have seen this in the NSA -.

 I’m often asked about what installations can do to maximize their data security in an IBM mainframe environment.
 For those that do not know me, I was.

 Your network is vulnerable because your log management practice fails to include real-time mainframe data.

-Database Activity Monitoring (DAM) is defined by Gartner as “… tools that can be used to support the ability to identify and report on fraudulent, illegal or other undesirable behavior, with minimal impact on user operations and productivity(1)…” If you know what to look for in z/OS DB2 audit trails, you have an excellent window into your mainframe database security health.
+Database Activity Monitoring (DAM) is defined by Gartner as “… tools that can be used to support the ability to identify and report on fraudulent, illegal or other undesirable behavior, with.